From Epic Path

 - Each maneuver may only be performed once per round.
 This means a character can't use two attacks to perform a pair of trips in the same round, but could use those two attacks to perform a trip and a sunder.

-- If your target is suffering any condition which denies it an action of any type, you receive a +4 bonus on your attack roll to perform a maneuver against it.
-This applies to the automatic success rule, above, and may increase the effects of your maneuver against a foe.
+- If your target is suffering any condition which denies it an action of any type, you receive a +4 bonus on your skill roll to perform a maneuver against it.

 - If the target creature has concealment (miss chance), cover, or otherwise inflicts penalties on attacks made against it, those same penalties are also applied to any Maneuver Offense rolls made to perform combat maneuvers against it.